javascriptpoet/notes/daily/general.md

 ##The freer i get
 The more i realize I aquired more bosses then i ever had before.
 These are all the homeless and desparate, and all the others struggling to be free.
 I feel responsability to help them,to do well for them as well as myself.

+#Jan , 17
+###this attractive well dressed girl shows up and knocks on my window last night in the blistering horizontal rain
+and asks me for a favor to charge her phone while she walks her dog.
+OK.
+Comes back half an hour later and starts explaining exactly why and how and everything else about why she does not want to stay with that guy.
+I invite her for a cup of coffee some sunny morning and she likes it.
+Says she saw me making one on Christmas and it looked so serene.
+Damn, i wish i could help her.
+She has to figure it out mostly by herself and its tough, especially for a girl.
+Then her boyfriend knocks on the window an hour later.
+She prbly still wonders the streets looking for answers.